 - Some pages contain headings in non-consecutive order or skip heading levels.

-- Some images may lack alternative text, or have insufficient alternative text.
+- Some images have insufficient alternative text.

 - Some pages contain text which is low contrast.